 Once you have already familiar with how the condensation formed, look at the causes that cause the condensation to form on your air conditioner vent.

-- The Dew Point Temperature.
 The temperature can also be the cause of condensation forming.
-When the temperature goes down, the air can hold limited amount of water vapor.
+When the temperature goes down, the air can hold a limited amount of water vapor.
 When that happens, the level of humidity will also rise.
-The cold air will not be able to hold the moisture of warm air that at some point the air becomes saturated.
+The cold air will not be able to hold the moisture of warm air that, at some point, the air becomes saturated.
 This is called the dew point temperature.
-Dew will start forming which will later causes condensation.
+Dew will start forming, which will later cause condensation.

-- Inadequate Insulation.
-The proper insulation in the air conditioner vent will prevent the condensation from forming, since the warm and moist air will not come in contact with the vent.
+The proper insulation in the air conditioner vent will prevent the condensation from forming since the warm and moist air will not contact the vent.
 On the other hand, if your insulator is insufficient, then the warm air will be able to get to your air conditioner vent that will cause condensation.

-Then check your AC’s fan if it is working or not.
-If the fan is not working properly, then you need to replace it as the fan can’t cool the air anymore.
-If there is no problem with the AC units, then you need to improve the insulators with a greater insulation to prevent the condensation on ac vent.
+Then check your AC fan if it is working or not.
+If the fan is not working properly, you need to replace it as the fan can’t cool the air anymore.
+If there is no problem with the AC units, you need to improve the insulators with greater insulation to prevent ac vent condensation.